Posts

 • If he/she was in actual physical control of a moving vehicle while there was any amount of marijuana or a controlled substance, as defined by O.C.G.A § 16-13-21, present in his/her blood or urine.

-If an accused is convicted of a DUI in Hall County, pursuant to O.C.G.A § 40-6-391, his/her license will be suspended.
+If an accused is convicted of DUI in the City of Morrow, pursuant to O.C.G.A § 40-6-391, his/her license will be suspended.
 This is a mandatory suspension required by the Department of Driver’s Services.
 The length of the suspension is decided by how many prior DUI convictions he/she has had in the last five years.
 Those suspensions are as follows:

 • If the accused has not had a prior DUI conviction in the last five years: